LabinatorSolutions/fluent-support/readme.txt

 * Fixed: Unable to assign users to a new business box if the current one is restricted to agents.
 * Fixed: Product not displaying in WooCommerce widget.
 * Fixed: Conditional logic for custom fields not working properly when creating a ticket from the admin portal.
+* Fixed: Direct copy-paste of images was not functioning properly in multisite.

 = 1.8.6 (Date: Feb 28, 2025) =
 * Fixed: Textdomain Consistency: Standardized all translation string textdomains across the plugin for better internationalization support.